Prof. Edgar Allan Lind, Jr.

 The Social Psychology of Justice

 I construct theory and conduct research on what people view as fair in their everyday lives.
 Much of my work has focused on judgments of procedural justice and on the causes and consequences of feeling unfairly treated.
+This area of research has revealed that feelings of fair treatment prompt greater cooperation and greater acceptance of social authority, and that feelings of unfair treatment prompt competition and even vendettas against social authority.

 Leadership

 I study the social psychology of leadership, especially the social and individual identity dynamics of organization and influence in groups.
+Sim Sitkin and I have developed a model of leadership actions and follower responses--the Six Domains of Leadership--that provides a useful way of organizing and using work on the psychology of leadership.

 Law and Law-Related Behavior